lunarwriter/IFE-MS-2/README.md

 <a href = "" rel="nofollow"> View the live project here</a>

 This is the website for Merlin's Beard!
-An interactive quiz page where people who are enthousiastic about the British franchise and wizarding world of Harry Potter.
+An interactive memory game for those who are fervent Harry Potter enthousiasts and are familiar with the wand movements.